The MyWill™ service can be used to create a Will for your country of residence, when you do not hold assets in another country.

 to be of the best quality available today.
 Furthermore, our membership

 pricing model also allows us to provide you with the most value for your money

 at prices that are unprecedented in the legal industry.

 First of all, by making use of the MyExpatWill™ service conveniently online over

 the Internet, there is no need to purchase a do-it-yourself legal will kit in

 the first place, nor do you need to purchase an upgraded version every year.

-life.
+Incredible value for money.
 Our wizards, help and information are also designed to be the

 best on the market and are kept up-to-date on an ongoing basis.

 In addition, the MyExpatWill™ service provides you with complete instructions and